angular-schule/website-articles/blog/2020-01-everything-github/README.md

     The deployment will create a temporary git repository and will commit/push all files from `dist/everything-github-demo` to a branch with the name `gh-pages`.

-    But in this example we haven't provided a target repository.
+    However, in this example we haven't provided a target repository.
     In this case the deployment assumes that the current working directory is already a Git repository, and that we want to push changes to the same repository with the name `origin`.
-    We have prepared this before with the command `git remote add`.
+    We have prepared this before with the command `git remote add`, so there is nothing to do here for us.

 3. The app should be available at `https://<username>.github.io/<repositoryname>/` soon.
    If it is not immediately available, you should first wait a moment.